Diogojqalves/marketeer-cv-website/README.md

-You can find this project live at:
+You can find this project live at: petruta.netlify.app